oopsdan/Calculator/README.md

 ## Contributing

-If you would like to contribute to this project, please create a pull request or open an issue.
-All contributions are welcome!
+This program was created as a learning exercise and is not intended for production use.
+However, if you would like to contribute to the project, feel free to submit a pull request.

 ## License